ruthpohrp/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-DukePro(f) shows an error message.
+The System shows an error message.

       Use case resumes at step 2.

 * 3b.
 The given fields do not exist.

     * 3b1.
-DukePro(f) shows an error message.
+The System shows an error message.

       Use case resumes at step 2.

 * 3c.
 The given fields exist, but the given information is improperly formatted.

     * 3c1.
-DukePro(f) shows an error message.
+The System shows an error message.

       Use case resumes at step 2.

-**Use case: Search for an event**
+**UC03: Search for an event**

 **MSS**

-1. User requests to search events
+1. User requests to search events.
-2. DukePro(f) shows a list of events which have the search term in their name
+2. The System shows a list of events which have the search term in their name.

 **Extensions**

 * 2a.
-No matches to the search term
+No matches to the search term.

   *2a1.
-DukePro(f) shows an empty list
+The System shows an empty list.

   Use case ends.

+**UC04: Block slots**

+**MSS**

+1. User blocks out a time slot: 2021-11-01, 1800-1900.
+2. User accidentally tries to key in a new event at the above time slot.
+3. The System rejects the command and tells the User that the specified time slot coincides with a blocked slot.

+**Extensions**

+* 1a.
+Time slot entered is already blocked.

+  * 1a1.
+The System rejects the command and tells the User that the specified time slot coincides with a blocked slot.

+  Use case ends.

+* 1b.
+Time slot entered coincides with an event.

+  * 1b1.
+The System rejects the command and tells the User that the specified time slot coincides with an event.

+  Use case ends

 ### Non-Functional Requirements